nifaciabell/portfolio/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-or you can see the live website hosted by Netlify.
+or you can see the live website hosted by Netlify (found in the Deployment section of READme file)

 ## Wireframes